You know the feeling…your heart rate picks up, your shoulders creep toward your ears, your temper shortens…

 You may also find adaptogenic herbs, such as ashwagandha, ginseng, holy basil, and rhodiola helpful for easing exhaustion and burnout caused by stress.
 They have been used for centuries to help the body respond to internal and external stressors.

 I do not consider these to be a standalone solution to replace the lifestyle strategies above.
 Instead, I use an adaptogenic supplement called Adrenal Protect in my clinic as one of the many tools in my toolbox for helping patients restore an optimal stress response.

 Just because stress has become the norm doesn’t mean we shouldn’t be proactive about relieving it!
 Making time for yourself and finding ways to recharge aren’t an extravagance, they are an essential part of wellness.

 Grand Opening Special: 25% Off Massage + Free Infrared Sauna Session

-Through the month of March, when you sign up for a Swedish massage, deep tissue massage, or sports massage, you will get 25% off your first massage plus a FREE 30-minute infrared sauna session!
-Just use code WELCOME25.
+Right now, when you sign up for your first massage you will get 25% off plus a FREE 30-minute infrared sauna session!